-One of the most widely discussed topics is the topic of non-violence, Ahimsa.
-The Yoga sutras are not very specific on what it really means to be non-violent; however, I think it could be useful to bring more clarity to this topic from my studies on psychology.
+One of the most widely discussed topics in religion is the topic of non-violence, Ahimsa.
+For someone following the yogic path, as myself, the Yoga sutras themselves are not very specific on what non-violence really consists; therefore, I think it could be useful to clarify this topic from the lenses of psychology.

 Here is my explanation: